- Key Messages

 The Victorian Water Safety Certificate, a State Government initiative, details specific competencies that each student should achieve by the time they leave primary school.
 The competencies focus on water safety knowledge, rescue skills, survival sequences and the ability to swim a continuous distance of 50 metres.

-The total number of drowning deaths over the past year increased by 10% on the previous year
+Drowning deaths increased by 20% on the previous year

 Every year, Royal Life Saving produces a National Drowning Report.
 This report examines the factors that contribute to drowning deaths in Australia by examining who, where, when and how people have drowned in Australian waterways over the last year.
 Royal Life Saving has produced a National Drowning Report every year since 1995.